 - A.) NHSP requires Special Detail Vouchers be completed by Troopers conducting directed patrols/details.
-The vouchers will be reviewed for hours, mileage (for fuel consumption), and inspection activity at the end of each quarter to track benchmarks set by Motor Carrier Enforcemment Unit (MCEU) supervisors. - B.) MCEU supervisors will review SafetyNet inspection and crash data quarterly to monitor progress in acheiving our goals and modify strategies and reallocate resources when deemed necessary.
+The vouchers will be reviewed for hours, mileage (for fuel consumption), and inspection activity at the end of each quarter to track benchmarks set by Motor Carrier Enforcement Unit (MCEU) supervisors.
+Border Enforcement inspections are entered into a special field in Troop G's INSPECT program. - B.) MCEU supervisors will review SafetyNet inspection and crash data quarterly to monitor progress in achieving our goals and modify strategies and reallocate resources when deemed necessary.
 MCEU supervisors will report performance progress quarterly to FMCSA NH Division.
 Activities and results will be evaluated for program effectiveness upon completion of the performance period.